Anunnakill/Wallet-web3/README.md

   },
 });

+// Waxio: { rpcEndpoint, userAccount, pubKeys, tryAutoLogin }.
+const wallet = new Wallet("waxio", {
+  rpcEndpoint: "https://wax.greymass.com", // The URL for the RPC Server you wish to connect to (required)
+  userAccount: "xxx.wam", // A user’s WAX Blockchain Account name (optional)
+  pubKeys: [], // An Array of public keys for a specific account (optional)
+  tryAutoLogin: true, // Autologin bool value (optional) });

 // Use try catch
 try {
   // The login method is an async function. await wallet.login();

   // If the authorized login is successful:👇
+  // Whether the specific attribute value exists, please check the notes below👇

   // web3 object (instantiated).
   console.log(wallet.web3);